Franchisor vs. Franchisee: What’s The Difference?

 Working with Franchise Consultants

-But a franchise consultant wears another hat while working with franchisors.
+But a Franchise Consultant wears another hat while working with franchisors.
 Similar to real estate brokers, these consultants are intermediaries between buyers and sellers of a franchise business.
 When working with franchisors, consultants make the discovery process easier by only recommending candidates who are serious about owning a franchise.
 This will save franchisors time and money when looking for quality entrepreneurs who want to open a franchise.
-Working with a franchise consultant is beneficial to both franchisors and prospective franchise owners.
+Working with a Franchise Consultant is beneficial to both franchisors and prospective franchise owners.

 Franchisor vs. Franchisee: What’s The Difference?

 Franchisors and franchisees have different roles and responsibilities.
 Franchisors set up a proven business model, provide the FDD, training and support, create a corporate culture, and more.
 Franchisees have to follow the system, be an ambassador for the brand, pay ongoing royalties, locally advertise the business, communicate with others in the system, and be involved in the community, which is a benefit of franchise ownership.
-Franchisors and franchisees also benefit from working with franchise consultants.
+Franchisors and franchisees also benefit from working with Franchise Consultants.
 Since 22% of business startups fail in the first year, speaking with a professional before leaping into franchise ownership can help you from making a costly mistake.

 Top 100 Franchises